My Southern California Seed Schedule- Zone 10b

 This guide is for when I start seeds.
 If you are buying transplants at a nursery you can estimate another month or so out (for example, sow seeds in May but transplant in June/July).

-READ my guide to seed starting HERE.
+READ my guide to seed starting basics HERE.

 Where can I buy high-quality seeds?
 See my list of seed sources